HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 [previous post]({{ site.baseurl }}/2017/04/22/introducing-herbgrind.html) here,
 I wrote about how I got started working on a new floating point tool, [Herbgrind](http://uwplse.github.io/herbgrind).
-Herbgrind is a dynamic analysis tool that finds floating point issues in a compiled program.
+Herbgrind is a program analysis tool that finds numerical issues.
 To understand how Herbgrind gets there, I want to start from the basics, to introduce the concepts in an easy-to-understand context.

-This post is the first in a series where we build up Herbgrind, starting from an abstract floating point program and analysis, and eventually getting to the systems which allow Herbgrind to find floating point errors.
+This post is the first in a series where we build up Herbgrind, starting from an abstract floating point program and analysis, and eventually getting to the systems which allow Herbgrind to find numerical errors.
 In this post we'll define a simple machine which can do floating point calculation, and go over a simple example program.
 This is the machine which we'll use to define Herbgrind's analysis in future posts.